UK Customs Rules 2026: What You Can (and Can't) Bring Into the UK

 | Fortified, sparkling or under 22% ABV | 9 litres | Includes port, sherry, prosecco, champagne, cider.
 Choose this OR spirits above |

-The tobacco allowance is expressed as a set of alternative quantities that cannot be combined in full but can be split across categories.
+The tobacco allowance works as a set of alternatives that can be split proportionally but not taken in full across multiple categories.
 You can bring in 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250 grams of loose tobacco, or 200 sticks of tobacco for electronic heated tobacco devices.
-Splitting is allowed within the combined total: 100 cigarettes plus 25 cigars is fine because each is half of its respective allowance.
+Splitting is allowed: 100 cigarettes (half the cigarette allowance) plus 25 cigars (half the cigar allowance) is permitted because each contributes exactly half of a single slot.

 |---|---|---|